 Nervous about your engagement photo session?

-Neither Logan and I were too excited about getting in front of the camera and spending a couple hours hugging and kissing in front of a stranger.
+Neither Logan nor I were too excited about getting in front of the camera and spending a couple of hours hugging and kissing in front of a stranger.
 It actually sounded like a horrible afternoon.
 If this sounds like you, check out these awesome posts: